Orange County Dog Bite Attorney

 What About Other Injuries Caused By A Dog Attack?

-The California strict liability dog bite statute applies only to injuries caused by a dog biting a person.
-However, a person does not have to actually be bitten by a dog in order to sustain an injury.
-Some dogs are very large and capable of knocking someone over.
-Injuries in these incidents can also be severe and include broken and dislocated bones, traumatic brain injuries, spinal cord injuries, and more.
+The California strict liability dog bite statute specifically applies to injuries resulting from a dog biting a person.
+However, a person doesn’t need to be bitten to suffer an injury caused by a dog.
+Some dogs are large and powerful enough to knock someone over, leading to serious injuries.
+These can include broken or dislocated bones, traumatic brain injuries, spinal cord injuries, and other severe conditions.

 “At Aitken Aitken Cohn the process is very personable.
 I felt extremely comfortable as every process was explained thoroughly.
 The firm is very professional and high quality and I would refer anyone I know who needed legal advice to them.”